Interlibrary Loan Guidelines

 - Even though ILL service is greatly curtailed during the winter holidays, VIVA libraries should strive to fill each other's requests during these periods as effectively as possible under prevailing staffing and mailing difficulties.

 - Contract negotiators in VIVA libraries will be encouraged to include permission for interlibrary lending of electronic materials in contracts for electronic resources purchased by their institution.

 - All interlibrary loan staff members of VIVA institutions should subscribe to the VIVAILL-L listserv.
 To subscribe go to: http://lists.vcu.edu/archives/vivaill-l.html

 - 48 Hour Standard: VIVA libraries should strive to have materials requested by another VIVA library shipped to the requester by the appropriate means within 48 hours.
 If a request cannot be filled the lender should say no on OCLC as soon as possible within 48 hours so that the request moves on to the next lender.

 - All requests should be sent by OCLC so that the messaging capability of the OCLC ILL System can be used.
 Libraries should maintain their current practices for initiating and filling rush requests.
 Libraries should update all OCLC records (shipped, received, returned, etc.) promptly.
 Libraries should also strive to maintain current and up-to-date union catalog holdings.

-- VIVA libraries should maintain their current information in their OCLC Policies Directory record(s).
+- VIVA libraries should maintain their current information in their OCLC Policies Directory record(s), including supplier status updates.

-- When Ariel equipment is down, VIVA ILL departments should be notified promptly via the VIVAILL-L listserv (mailto:firstname.lastname@example.org).
+- When a library is experiencing disruptions in systems or staffing that significantly affect ILL operations, VIVA ILL departments should be notified promptly via the VIVAILL-L listserv (mailto:firstname.lastname@example.org).